hirusi/freelancing-in-india-handbook/docs/docs/README.md

 Contributions are welcome.
 Each page has a link at the bottom, titled 'Help us improve this page'.

+Please link to references wherever possible.
+If curating information from a bunch of different pages, link to them by creating a 'Resources' heading at the bottom of the page.

 ## Disclaimer

-This only corresponds to web development/freelance coding at the moment.

 I am not legally liable for anything that you pick up from here and use.
 Use your discretion.
 Consult a chartered accountant and/or a lawyer.
 This is a handbook for legal how-tos, but that does not mean it maintains legal standing or integrity.

 Rules change frequently.
 I may not have kept up.
-You're free to contribute and help me maintain this based on your experiences.
+You're free to [contribute](#contributions) and help me maintain this based on your experiences.